ebskinner/human_footprint_extraction/README.md

 ## Google Earth Engine Code
 Before the extractions can happen, you will need to download each year as a tif from the ["Data Records section"](https://figshare.com/articles/figure/An_annual_global_terrestrial_Human_Footprint_dataset_from_2000_to_2018/16571064) in Mu et al 2022, and then upload this as an asset in your [Google Earth Enginge Code Editor](https://code.earthengine.google.com/).

 This code is extracting annual human footprint index for all municipalites in Brazil from 2006 to 2020 and was written by Aly Singleton.
+Some things to consider about this code and modify how you see fit for your purposes;
+ -1.
+The code extracts the median human footprint index for each municipality.
+This is because some municipalities have a large area, most of which may be forested with a small portion that is urbanised.
+If we average across that space the highly urban areas may draw the human footprint index up representing agricultural areas, where-as in reality the most common value in the municipality is forested areas (human footprint 4 or less).
+Depending on your research question, you may also be interested in the maximum, minimum or mean value in a given area.
-In this code we were interested in extracting the number of pixels above 8 (a hypothesized threshold of dengue transmission).
+ -2.
+In this code we were interested in extracting the number of pixels above a human footprint of 8 (a hypothesized threshold of dengue transmission).
+This is probably not relevant to your research question, but I have left this in so you can see how you might make further calculations or extractions with human footprint in GEE.

 ```javascript
 // load and check the hfp tif from 2000